-Net Sales for fiscal years ended June 30, 2012 and 2011, were \$32,037,357 and \$29,499,504, respectively, an 8.6% increase.
-This increase can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
-More specifically, shipments of power supplies increased by approximately \$1.4 million while transformers increased by approximately \$1.9 million.
+Net sales for fiscal years ended June 30, 2014 and 2013, were \$27,136,919 and \$34,298,210, respectively, a 21% decrease.
+This decrease can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
+More specifically, power supply and transformer sales decreased by \$6.5 million and \$3 million, respectively, offset by an increase in electro-mechanical and spare parts shipments of \$2.5 million.

-For the fiscal years ended June 30, 2012 and 2011 gross profits were \$8,820,163 and \$8,206,199, respectively.
-Gross profit as a percentage of sales remained consistent at 27.5% and 27.8%, for fiscal 2012 and 2011, respectively.
+For the fiscal years ended June 30, 2014 and 2013 gross profits were \$4,531,246 and \$10,699,569, respectively.
+Gross profit as a percentage of sales decreased to 16.7% for fiscal 2014, down from 31.2% in fiscal 2013.
 The primary factor in determining gross profit and net income is product mix.
 The gross profits on mature products and build to print contracts are higher as compared to products that are still in the engineering development stage or in the early stages of production.
 In any given accounting period the mix of product shipments between higher margin mature programs and less mature programs including loss contracts, has a significant impact on gross profit and net income.
-The increased gross profit in fiscal 2012 as compared to fiscal 2011 was primarily the result of increased sales volume.
+The decrease in gross profit in fiscal 2014 compared to fiscal 2013 was primarily driven by two factors.
+These factors were a sales decrease caused by a declining backlog, and losses incurred on two engineering design programs in which the Company had been investing with the objective of developing future sales for follow-on production orders.
+As to both of these programs, we are either certain or believe that no sales will materialize during the next several years.